Let me start off by saying…

 - Body weight completely regulated itself

 Seriously, I feel like a new woman!
 If it wasn’t for how regular my periods are, I would have NO clue when that time of the month is approaching now that my mood is completely stable.
 I’m happier, less anxious, and more confident…I just feel like ME.

 Also, my appetite is back to normal – no more crazy obsessions with food.
-I’ve lost 10 pounds over the course of a year and half (with the help of my favorite at-home workout program of course!) and my digestion is totally cool, calm and collected.
+I’ve lost 10 pounds over the course of a year and a half (with the help of my favorite at-home workout program of course!) and my digestion has calmed down a ton.
 I still have to watch myself when I eat dairy and sugar, but I don’t feel like I constantly have to worry about where the nearest bathroom is in case of an emergency.